-Becoming a Great Post Player not only requires physical strength, stamina and agility, it also requires a mental resilience and toughness that will keep a Post Player playing at their highest level from the moment they step onto the basketball court, till the moment the final buzzer sounds to end the game.
+Becoming a Great Post Player not only requires physical strength, stamina, and agility, it also requires a mental resilience and toughness that will keep a Post Player playing at their highest level from the moment they step onto the basketball court, till the moment the final buzzer sounds to end the game.

-When the body tires from physical strain and exhaustion, than it’s up to the mind to stand tall and help the Post Player to keep “keeping on” no matter what their physical condition or “In Game” circumstances.
+When the body tires from physical strain and exhaustion, then it’s up to the mind to stand tall and help the Post Player to keep “keeping on” no matter what their physical condition or “In Game” circumstances.

 A Great Post Player always asks themselves questions throughout the game.
 These questions enable them to gain new and better insights about the game, themselves, their Teammates and Opponents.

 A Great Post Player understands that they are in a very important and powerful position on the basketball court.
-Within this position they are able to draw defenses and double-teams, which consequently helps their Teammates get wide open scoring opportunities on the basket.
+Within this position, they are able to draw defenses and double-teams, which consequently helps their Teammates get wide open scoring opportunities on the basket.

-Specifically when it comes to shooting, a Great Post Player will ask themselves the following set of 3 questions before shooting the basketball.
+Specifically, when it comes to shooting, a Great Post Player will ask themselves the following set of 3 questions before shooting the basketball.
 These questions enable them to make better and more calculated decisions during the game:

 Is there traffic in the key area?